Jungian Complexes at the Multiplex

 Jung was so excited by this hallucination, in which the patient imagined that a large phallus hung from the sun moving back and forth created the wind, because it seemed remarkably similar to a ritual enacted in the pre-Christian Mithraic liturgies.
 But Noll shows how Jung later lied about the details of this case, claiming that the patient could have had no access to information about Mithraic rituals, in an attempt to use it to ‘prove’ the existence of the collective unconscious.

 But the philosophies of East and West occult religions had anyway been disseminated for years by pamphlets and books that could be bought at newspaper kiosks.
-Neo-paganism anyone?
+Fancy a bit of Neo-paganism?
 Hellenistic mystery cults?
 Zoroastrianism?
 Gnosticism?
 Hermeticism?
 Alchemy?
 Swedenborgianism?
 Spiritualism?
 Vegetarianism?
 Hinduism?
 Or perhaps a nice well-matured bit of Neo-Platonism?
 Jung’s whole analytical psychology cult was pieced together out of precisely this roll-call of despair; a pick ‘n’ mix of hysterical symptoms.

 But as the God-awful Star Wars prequels have shown, there’s nothing universal about the experience of a man who has spent the last couple of decades in meetings with merchandising lawyers.
 The sequels made money in spite of Lucas’ dreary plots and characterisation, which even die-hard SW devotees hated.
 As I recall, the first prequel started with a boardroom meeting discussing a trade embargo!